National Finals Rodeo: 'Nothing sweeter' as Stevensville bareback rider Richmond Champion wins on opening night

 In other action Thursday involving Montanans, defending tie-down roping champion Haven Meged of Miles City had a time of 10.9 and finished out of the money on his first night.
 Meged's neighbor in Stephenville, Texas, Marty Yates, won the event in 7.1 seconds to win $26,231.

 Chase Brooks of Deer Lodge scored an 84.5 aboard Son of Sadie to tie Brody Cress of Hillsdale, Wyoming, for fifth in the saddle bronc competition.
-Rusty Wright of Milford, Utah, took the first go-round with an 86.
+Rusty Wright of Milford, Utah, and Lefty Holman of Visalia, California, tied for first in the go-round with an 86 to bag $23,481 apiece.

-Barrel racer Lisa Lockhart, a Vida native who attended high school in Circle and now lives on Oelrichs, South Dakota, had a time of 22.11 and was out of the money.
-Hailey Kinsel of Cotulla, Texas took first in 17.18 seconds.
+Barrel racer Lisa Lockhart, a Vida native who attended high school in Circle and now lives in Oelrichs, South Dakota, had a time of 22.11 and was out of the money.
+Hailey Kinsel of Cotulla, Texas, took first in 17.18 seconds.

 Cole Reiner of Kaycee, Wyoming, was fourth in bareback riding with an 85 score and pocketed $8,885.